IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 Currently, unit specifications are as follows:
 * Gas constant R is in units of (m^3 * GPa)/(K * mol)
 * Temperature is in Kelvin
-* All modulii are in GPa
+* All moduli are in GPa